jobeda123/NUS-2_SVM/README.md

+Hello Guys,
-Here, I implement the NUS-2 which is a neural network based under sampling technique
+I implement NUS-2 which is a neural network based under sampling technique